ia3andy/demo-decks/2024-07-10-quarkus-full-stack-dev-joy.md

 ### Web Components with Lit

-- [~fade-left]Set of web platform APIs that allow you to create new custom, reusable, encapsulated HTML tags to use in web pages and web apps
+- [~fade-left]Create new custom, reusable, encapsulated HTML tags to use in web pages and web apps
-- [~fade-left]Web components work anywhere you use HTML (W3C specification standards)
+- [~fade-left]W3C specification standards
-- [~fade-left]Lit is Tiny
+- [~fade-left]Lit is tiny
 - [~fade-left]Easy to use with Quarkus

 --